-With the first phase of the planning complete, there is a sense that a corner has been turned and that the OISE community is ready to move forward with a clear sense of direction, and renewed enthusiasm.
-A renewed OISE will continue to build on its strengths in research, scholarship and graduate studies in education and related fields, initial and continuing teacher education, and continuing and professional learning, as it explores new challenges and opportunities as the only all-graduate faculty of education in Canada.
+With the first phase of the planning complete, there is a sense that a corner has been turned and that the OISE community is ready to move forward with a clear sense of direction and renewed enthusiasm.
+A renewed OISE will continue to build on its strengths in research, scholarship and graduate studies in education and related fields, initial and continuing teacher education, and continuing and professional learning.
+OISE is eager to explore the challenges and opportunities it faces as the only all-graduate faculty of education in Canada.